ScottLogic/blog/_posts/2016-11-03-the-hitchhikers-guide-to-redux.md

 title: The Hitchhiker's Guide to Redux
 date: 2016-11-03 00:00:00 Z
 categories:
-- shogarth
 - Tech
 author: shogarth
 layout: video_post
 video_url: https://www.youtube.com/embed/ZI1pWmq_CmQ
 short-author-aside: true
 summary: This talk from Bristech 2016 takes a look into the use of Redux for state management in front-end React applications
 ---

 Redux is a library that is gaining rapid traction in the JavaScript development community for all the right reasons.
 It's "this changes everything" calibre.
 The Hitchhiker's Guide to Redux will present you with a glimpse of the future of front-end development, from a beginner's point of view.